 The Board receives ongoing education through the timely review of news / articles of interest, presentations at Board meetings, and attendance at applicable conferences and seminars.
-In 2020, presentation topics included the Private Markets and Real Estate Update, Canadian Association of Pension Supervisory Authorities Association (CAPSA) Guideline No. 4: Pension Plan Administrator Governance Self-Assessment, Atlantic Canada Mortality Table Study, Pension Governance Review, Sample Application of Funding Deficit Recovery Plan Under Various Funded Levels, Absolute Return Strategy, Fundamental and Event Driven Strategies and various ad-hoc financial market updates and historical risk report.
+In 2021, presentation topics included: Private Markets Update, Asset Liability Management Study and Asset Mix Updates, Portfolio Benchmarking, Global Investment Performance Standards (GIPS), Canada Climate Law Initiative - Effective Climate Governance for Pension Boards and Their Fiduciaries, results of a longevity and mortality analysis, Sample Application of Funding Deficit Recovery Plan Under Various Funded Levels, and various ad-hoc financial market updates.

-The Board continued to utilize its Board of Trustees Growth and Development Program, which sets out education guidelines to assist the Trustees in meeting their fiduciary duty.
+The Board continued to utilize its Board of Trustees Orientation, Growth and Development Program, which sets out education guidelines to assist the Trustees in meeting their fiduciary duty.
 The program is comprised of mandatory orientation, growth and development components recognizing the ongoing and evolving nature of the Board's responsibilities.